sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 8) Now we are ready to build mupdf for Android.
 Check out a copy of MuPDF (but you've done that already, cos you're reading this, right?).

-9) Copy the android/local.properties.sample file to be android/local.properties and edit the contents to match your setup.

-10) You will also need a copy of mupdf-thirdparty.zip (see the source code link on http://mupdf.com/).
+9) You will also need a copy of mupdf's thirdparty libraries.
+If you are using git, make sure to do a git submodule update --init from the top of the build tree.
+Older versions packaged this source code in a .zip-file (see the source code link on http://mupdf.com/).
 Unpack the contents of this into a 'thirdparty' directory created within the mupdf directory (i.e. at the same level as fitz, pdf, android etc).

-11) Finally, you will need a copy of a 'generated' directory.
+10) Finally, you will need a copy of a 'generated' directory.
 This is not currently available to download.

 The normal mupdf build process involves running some code on the host